christophe77/VoAF/README.md

 Then you can add vaf as a dependency.

-    yarn add voice-assistant-framework
+    yarn add vaf
-    npm install voice-assistant-framework
+    npm install vaf

 Vaf uses google text to speech and speech to text.
-You need to have a google account in google cloud platform, to enable both API and to generate a service licence key.<br/>
+You need to have an account in google cloud platform, to enable both API and to generate a service licence key.<br/>
 Once you have the key, put the json file at the root of your folder and add a .env file with the following entry :<br />

     GOOGLE_APPLICATION_CREDENTIALS="./google-service-key.json"